Olney, Buckinghamshire: Olney Pancake Race

 Since 1445, a pancake race has been run in the town on many Pancake Days, the day before the beginning of Lent.
 Tradition records that in 1445 on Shrove Tuesday, the "Shriving Bell" rang out to signal the start of the Shriving church service.
 On hearing the bell a local housewife, who had been busy cooking pancakes in anticipation of the beginning of Lent, ran to the church, frying pan still in hand, tossing the pancake to prevent it from burning, and dressed in her kitchen apron and headscarf.

-The women of Olney recreate this race every Shrove Tuesday (known in some countries as Mardi Gras or Fat Tuesday) by running from the market place to the Church of St. Peter and St. Paul, a distance of over 400 yards.
+The women of Olney recreate this race every Shrove Tuesday by running from the market place to the Church of St Peter and St Paul, a distance of over 400 yards.
 The traditional prize is a kiss from the verger.
-In modern times, Olney competes with the town of Liberal, Kansas in the United States for the fastest time in either town to win the "International Pancake Race".
+In modern times, Olney competes with the town of Liberal, Kansas, in the United States for the fastest time in either town to win the "International Pancake Race".
 There is also a children's race, run by children from the local schools.
 The children have to run a distance of about 20 yards.
-This competition has been run every year since 1950.
+The competition was revived postwar in 1948 and has been run every year without interruption since 1950.